 This strategy for Council tenants and Retirement Living leaseholders sets out how we will work to help those who currently are or who might be at risk of financial exclusion (lack of access or unaffordable financial services and insurance) including digital exclusion.

-This strategy is being delivered through an Financial Inclusion Action Plan you can find out where we are in our delivery of it.
+This strategy is being delivered through a Financial Inclusion Action Plan Here you will find out how we are doing in delivering it.

 Tenant Involvement Strategy